-If your financial aid file is complete (all documents and outstanding requirements were submitted on or before our published deadlines) and you are entitled to a refund of excess federal student aid funds, you should receive your refund in time to buy required books and supplies during the first week of a term.
+If your financial aid file is complete (all documents and outstanding requirements were submitted on or before our published deadlines) and you are entitled to a refund of excess federal student aid funds, it is our customer service goal that you receive your refund in time to buy required books and supplies during the first week of a term.
+We encourage students to have a back-up plan to use personal funds for expenses at the start of the semester, as we cannot guarantee that aid will be available as we work with many other agencies when processing all aid.

 Students enrolled in modules and/or courses that do not begin within seven days of the start of the term may not receive their aid until they actually begin class.
 To ensure timely receipt of your refund, be sure to choose the method to receive your refund as soon as possible.